cantaloupe-project/cantaloupe/UPGRADING.md

 ## 4.1.x → 5.0

+1. Remove the following configuration keys:
+    * `endpoint.iiif.content_disposition`
-1. The `X-IIIF-ID` reverse proxy header is no longer supported.
+2. The `X-IIIF-ID` reverse proxy header is no longer supported.
 Use `X-Forwarded-ID` instead.

 ## 4.0.x → 4.1